NeuralNetworkingTechnologies/jik/README.md

 This project is using cmake.
 Make sure you have at least version 2.8.

-From the root directory, you can run:
+From the root directory, run:
 ```sh
 ./build.sh
 ```